misaz/Nuvoton8051ProgrammingLib/README.md

 Default pinout is following:

 ```
+Nuvoton's    GND <------> GND  on STM32F4
+Nuvoton's    VCC <------> 3V   on STM32F4
 Nuvoton's    RST <------> PG2  on STM32F4
 Nuvoton's ICPCLK <------> PD14 on STM32F4
 Nuvoton's ICPDAT <------> PD12 on STM32F4
 ```

+> :warning: Note that if you do not running STM32F4 on the same voltage as Nuvoton (3V in this example) you must modify your pinout with logic level convertor or something similar.
+Also note that some pasive logic converters won't work with signals as fast as 1MHz which is used when programming device.

 If you want to use it do following:
 1) Copy library to your project.